Whyzanet/WhyzaGC/README.md

 watch -n 10 curl -s whyzagc-esp.local

-To monitor the MightyOhm serial data remotely use
+To monitor the MightyOhm serial data remotely over HTTP use

 http://whyzagc-esp.local:81

-and in your favorite telnet program
+and serial data is also available in your favorite telnet program

 telnet whyzagc-esp.local